What is the Best Product to Fade Dark Spots?

 What is the difference in application between GlamGlow’s Flashmud and MDacne’s Dark spot remover?

 The second significant difference between the GlamGlow Flashmud mask and MDacne Dark Spot Removers is when they stay in contact with the skin.
 Anti-pigmentation compounds require time to work.
 By exfoliating the skin, the GlamGlow Flashmud mask enables the active ingredients to penetrate the skin better while applying.
-However, to prevent over-irritation, it only suitable to be used 1-2x/week.
+However, to prevent over-irritation, it is only suitable to be used 1-2x/week.

 The MDacne Dark Spot Remover comes in the form of a cream and is intended to be applied to the skin and left overnight—every night or every other night.
 Therefore, it allows a much longer period of time for the active ingredients to work into this skin, resulting in better long-term efficacy.